sharklinux/shark/README.md

 There have some wish list on shark:

-1. Small compiler for ebpf bytecode generate, suit for embedded systems
+1. More option support for perf module.

-2. Generic translator for tracing language
+2. pcap module for networking monitoring

-3. Support debuginfo without include kernel header files

-4. More api for analysis(networking, packet, etc)
+3. lua http module for cloud monitoring(sharkly.io)
+4. stable maintained shark tools
+5. support more platform(only x86-64 been tested now)

 ## Mailing list